 Apply to Be an Innovator

 Do you have innovative ideas for improving mattress recycling or exploring new applications for used mattress components?
-Check out our open RFPs and apply today!
+Submit your new idea to MRC today!
 Or, if you’re simply interested in MRC’s current projects, all research announcements can be found here.

 The goal of MRC’s research program is to develop best practices for mattress collection, transportation and recycling that increase our recycling rate while also investing in long-term projects that promote sustainability and circularity for the mattress industry.